 Originally from Mauritius, and now living in London, UK, Sapna speaks a few languages, and is keen to help the SDS expand its membership to other parts of the world.

-One of life’s seekers, Kate is curious and inquisitive, keen on proven facts and has a theory about most things!
+One of life’s seekers, Kate is curious and inquisitive, keen on proven facts and has a theory and opinion about most things!
 She loves the challenge of the new, in particular learning about the psychology of human behaviour in the context of the wider physical world.
-With an observant nature and an eye for the detail in going about daily life, she is very much looking forward to converting her ‘lay’ experiences of the SDS areas of interest into insider knowledge about this fascinating field, and to finding out more about current work and research in this area.